professional-pigeon/Epicodus-Portfolio/README.md

 ## Setup/Installation Requirements

-* Clone file from github into directory on your computer: https://github.com/professional-pigeon/Epicodus-Portfolio
+* Clone file from github into directory on your computer: [Github link](https://github.com/professional-pigeon/Epicodus-Portfolio)
 * Open with a text editor, I used [VS studio.](https://code.visualstudio.com/)
 * As the technology expands this list will expand with it.